cluster-lab/Cluster-Haptic-Texture-Dataset/README.md

-# Cluster Haptic Texture Database: Haptic Texture Database with Varied Velocity–Direction Sliding Contacts
+# Cluster Haptic Texture Dataset: Haptic Texture Dataset with Variety in Velocity and Direction of Sliding Contacts

-The Cluster Haptic Texture Database is a comprehensive dataset for haptic texture research.
-This database provides haptic texture data with various sliding velocities and directions.
+The Cluster Haptic Texture Dataset is a comprehensive dataset for haptic texture research.
+This dataset provides haptic texture data with various sliding velocities and directions.
 This repository contains the dataset and experiment code.

 - [Paper](https://arxiv.org/abs/2407.16206)